List of Marvel Cinematic Universe teams and organizations: War Dogs

 War Dogs (also called the Hatut Zaraze) are sleeper agents responsible for covert operations and gathering intelligence for Wakanda.
 They are branded with a tattoo on their lips to identify themselves when prompted.
 In 1992, King T'Chaka visited his brother N'Jobu in Oakland, California, where he was stationed as a War Dog.
-Revealing that he had sent Zuri to spy on him, T'Chaka demanded to know why N'Jobu had helped black-market arms dealer Ulysses Klaue steal a cache of vibranium from Wakanda before killing him in order to save Zuri's life.
+Revealing that he had sent Zuri to spy on him, T'Chaka demanded to know why N'Jobu had helped black-market arms dealer Ulysses Klaue steal a cache of vibranium from Wakanda before killing him in cold blood, in order to save Zuri's life.

-In 2016, War Dog member Nakia is rescued by T'Challa and Okoye whilst undertaking a mission in Nigeria, and is taken back to Wakanda to attend T'Chaka's funeral.
+In 2016, War Dog member, Nakia is rescued by T'Challa and Okoye whilst undertaking a mission in Nigeria, and is taken back to Wakanda to attend T'Chaka's funeral.
 Later, after N'Jadaka ascends to the Wakandan throne, he orders W'Kabi to deliver vibranium to War Dogs stationed around the world, but this plot was thwarted by resistance from T'Challa and his allies in Wakanda.

-As of 2025, the group has appeared in two projects: the film Black Panther; and the Disney+ animated series Eyes of Wakanda.
+As of 2026, the group has appeared in two projects; the film Black Panther; and the Disney+ animated series Eyes of Wakanda.

 World Security Council

 The World Security Council is an international council formed of politicians from some of the world's most powerful countries that function as oversight for S.H.I.E.L.D.
 Its stated aims are facilitating cooperation in international law, international security, economic development, social progress, human rights, and achievement of world peace.

-As of 2025, the group has appeared in three projects: the films The Avengers and Captain America: The Winter Soldier; and the Disney+ animated series What If...?.
+As of 2026, the group has appeared in three projects: the films The Avengers and Captain America: The Winter Soldier; and the Disney+ animated series What If...?.

 Others

 Deadpool Corps

 The Deadpool Corps is a team composed of many variants of Deadpool who are sent to the Void and their leader is Ladypool.
 They serve as allies of Cassandra Nova.

-The Deadpool Corps appeared in the film Deadpool & Wolverine.
+As of 2026, the group has appeared in one project: the film Deadpool & Wolverine (2024).

 Einherjar

 The Einherjar is the army of Asgard who have been serving the Asgardian throne since the time of Odin's father, Bor.
 Over the millennia, they have fought the Dark Elves, the Frost Giants, and the Marauders, as well as Hela and Thanos's forces.
 Their current leader is Tyr.

-The Einherjar appeared in the films Thor, Thor: The Dark World, Thor: Ragnarok, Avengers: Endgame, and Thor: Love and Thunder; as well as the Disney+ series What If...?.
+As of 2026, the group has appeared in six projects: the films Thor, Thor: The Dark World, Thor: Ragnarok, Avengers: Endgame, and Thor: Love and Thunder; and the Disney+ animated series What If...?.